PEO vs EOR: key differences and how to choose

 These businesses are described below.

-• Startups: Startups and newly launched businesses looking to hire employees globally can benefit from EORs as it allows them to access international talent and markets quickly and cost-effectively.
+- Startups: New businesses looking to hire globally can use EORs to access international talent and markets quickly and cost-effectively.

 Which service works better for international employees PEO or EOR?

-EOR works better for international employees as it allows businesses to hire and manage workers in countries where they don’t have a legal entity.
-PEOs require the company to have an established legal entity in the country so it is not the ideal option for that case.
+EOR works better for international employees as it allows businesses to hire and manage workers in countries where they don't have a legal entity.
+PEOs require the company to have an established legal entity in the country, so they're not a practical option for most international hiring scenarios.

 Who are the best PEO and EOR providers?